scholzie/tiller/README.md

 Familiarize yourself with the CLI:
 `./tiller.py --help`

+Run `./tiller.py list` to see what resources are available.
+The items that print out will be in `<namespace>/<name>` format.
+You can then `./tiller.py describe <resource>` (where `<resource>` is the fully-qualified namespace/name) to see what it does, and what its dependencies are.

+There is still [too much] manual setup that needs to be done, but this will be solved in future versions.
+For now, navigate to `resources/<namespace>/<name>` and configure the resource.
+If there is a `.sample` file, copy it and remove the `.sample` extension, then edit it.
+Anywhere you see VPC IDs, subnets, amis, etc., you will need to verify that these are correct before continuing.

 You will need to set some environment variables or pass in `--var="key=value"` pairs at the command line.
 Get started with the ones below.
 You don't need all of them for all things, but until the templating system is worked out I don't really have a great list of which ones you need for any particular run. _I'm working on it..._

 Consider doing this with direnv (see Requirements section).